About Sport and Specialty

 John Saccameno, a long time friend of Mark’s and the Baker family volunteered to help keep the business moving forward as options were considered for what to do with the operation.
-John worked closely with Kathy Baker and Steve Messer, the senior man in the shop, to re-organize the business without Mark’s presence.
-John had a significant knowledge of the business, as both a customer and Austin Healey owner.
-He and Mark had joint projects in process and John knew about many of the projects that were currently in house.
+John worked closely with the shop crew to keep the business moving forward, ultimately making the Baker family an offer to buy the entire business.
+As a close confidant of Mark’s, John was very familiar with both shop operations and the customer base, which made the decision much easier.

-Sport and Specialty will remain a shop that prides itself on high quality work of all types and looks to build on the success Mark began over 20 years ago.
-The future continues to remain very bright!
+Sport and Specialty will remain a shop that prides itself on high quality work of all types, and looks to build on the decades of success that have been enjoyed.
+Our future remains very bright!

 We are dedicated to the support of the collector car hobby and industry.
 Without the support of the industry, the ongoing enjoyment by enthusiasts of the vintage and historic cars we support would be in jeopardy.
 In addition, the various marque clubs offer most owners the direction and support to truly enjoy their ownership.